-Shortly after that the healer had cleaned up and now they were both downstairs at a small table tucked against the wall.
+Shortly after that, the healer had cleaned up and now they were both downstairs at a small table tucked against the wall.
 Barnen was across the area from them dutifully attending the counter that no outside patron would be coming in to visit.
 Carmyle took a drink from her bottle, watching Mateo through rich brown eyes flecked with light forest green.

+Mateo let out a low breath, staring at his hands as he fidgeted and tapped his own bottle.
 “I’m not entirely certain where to start,” he admitted.
-Most people did not ask him this and it made him feel a little on the spot.
+Most people did not ask him this.
+Her question put him on the spot.

 “What makes Her so much better than Omed’ra?”
 Carmyle pressed, a smirk playing at the edge of her mouth.
 Mateo felt baited, though to what purpose he was not yet certain.

 “Gah’lia is...”
 He hesitated, mulling over his words.
 Religion was a topic that could quickly get out of hand and he was not keen on souring the only acquaintances he had in this quarantine.
 Sabbis was bad enough already, and the healer didn’t even know if he’d actually done anything to offend the rahkanna in the first place.
 “Well, She is compassionate and supportive.”

 “And Omed’ra isn’t?”
 Carmyle asked, taking a drink from her bottle.
 Though her posture remained lax, her eyes betrayed the look of someone who fully and eagerly understood what she was trying to start.